 On December 15, 2010, the California Fish and Game Commission voted to create a comprehensive network of marine protected areas (MPAs) along the Southern California coast between Point Conception and the Mexican border.
 Its historic decision is a hard fought victory for conservation efforts and a marquee moment in California’s legacy of environmental protection.

-The recently adopted plan establishes the size, location and level of protection for MPAs along the South Coast.
-This compromise plan incorporates the input of numerous regional stakeholders including divers, fishermen, conservationists and scientists.
+The plan established the size, location and level of protection for MPAs along the South Coast.
+This compromise plan incorporated the input of numerous regional stakeholders including divers, fishermen, conservationists and scientists.

 Through years of collaborative design, the stakeholders created an MPA network that maximizes conservation benefits while minimizing the economic impact on the fishing industry.
 It protects iconic hotbeds of biodiversity, creating healthy fish stocks that improve productivity at popular spots that remain open to fishing.
 (Return to top)